isaac-sim/IsaacLab/docs/source/features/ray.rst

 For example, see the Cartpole Example configurations.

-.. dropdown:: source/standalone/workflows/ray/hyperparameter_tuning/vision_cartpole_cfg.py (submitting aggregate jobs)
+.. dropdown:: source/standalone/workflows/ray/hyperparameter_tuning/vision_cartpole_cfg.py
   :icon: code

   .. literalinclude:: ../../../source/standalone/workflows/ray/hyperparameter_tuning/vision_cartpole_cfg.py
     :language: python
     :emphasize-lines: 17-35

-Tuning jobs can also be submitted via :file:` ../../../source/standalone/workflows/ray/submit_isaac_ray_job.py`
+Tuning jobs can also be submitted via ``submit_job.py``

 To view the tuning results, view the MLFlow dashboard of the server that you created.
 For KubeRay, this can be done through port forwarding the MLFlow dashboard, with